aktcope4066/semGroup18/use-cases/usecase06.md

 ### Trigger

-*A request for the report over the top N populated cities in the world is made by  a Regional Services Manager in the organization.*
+*A request for the report over the top n populated cities in the world is made by  a Regional Services Manager in the organization.*

 ## MAIN SUCCESS SCENARIO

 1. The Regional Services Manager requests the information from the system.
-2. The system generates a report of compiled data over the top most N populated cities.
+2. The system generates a report of compiled data over the top most n populated cities.
 3. The Manager reviews the complete report.

 ## EXTENSIONS